 As a college student or recent graduate, you will also likely get a number of questions about your college experience.
-Some of these questions will be about your choices in college – for example, why you chose your major, what your favorite course was, or why you selected the college you did.
+Some of these questions will be about your choices in college, such as, why you chose your major, what your favorite course was, or why you selected the college you did.
 You might also get questions about your achievements in school, including group projects you worked on, papers you wrote, or awards you won.

 Tips for Answering College Job Interview Questions

-When you're a college student or recent graduate with little job search experience, interviewing can be a challenge.
+When you're a college student or recent graduate with little job experience, interviewing for a job can be a challenge.
 However, with practice, you can ace any interview.

 Here are some tips for answering job interview questions well:

 Connect your assets to the job.
 Before your interview, take a look at the job listing again.
 Circle any skills or abilities from the listing that are important to the job.
-Then, think about experiences you’ve had that demonstrate these skills.
-By thinking of particular experiences ahead of time, you’ll be able to come up with examples more quickly during the interview.
+Then, note the experiences you’ve had that demonstrate these skills.
+By thinking of particular experiences ahead of time, you’ll be able to come up with examples quicker during the interview.

 Practice the STAR interview technique.
 When answering a question using a specific example, use the STAR interview technique.
 Describe the situation you were in, explain the task you had to accomplish, and detail the action you took to accomplish that task (or solve that problem).
 Then, describe the results of your actions.
 This technique is particularly useful when answering behavioral interview questions.

 Practice, practice, practice.
 The most important way to appear confident in an interview is to practice answering common questions.
-Read the list of sample questions below, and check out some sample answers.
+Read the list of sample questions below, and review the sample answers.
 Then practice answering the questions on your own.
 The more you practice, the better you’ll feel in the interview.